SAP-samples/teched2025-AD161/exercises/ex4/README.md

     `grantor-dp-admin` to grant `SELECT WITH GRANT OPTION` for schema `DP_VT_CUSTOMER` to the HDI user.
 Without this, the HDI user wouldn't have access to the schema.

-5. In folder _xtravels/db/src_, create a file _sap.s4com.Customer.v1.Customer_syn.hdbsynonym_ with the following content:
+5. In the same folder, create a file _sap.s4com.Customer.v1.Customer_syn.hdbsynonym_ with the following content:
     ```json
     {
       "SAP_S4COM_CUSTOMER_V1_CUSTOMER_SYN": {